RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 ![](/images/CTF/h-c0n/2020/boot2root_3.png)

 After several tests we found that renaming existing files is not possible but it is possible to copy alrady existing files and give the copy a specific name.
-Furthermore, inspecting the alrady existing files we noticed that `cmsmsrce.txt` *(that could stand for CMSMS Remote Code Execution)* contains a php script that simply reads the `cmd` parameter of the url.
+Furthermore, inspecting the alrady existing files we noticed that `cmsmsrce.txt` *(that could stand for CMSMS Remote Code Execution)* contains a PHP script that simply reads the `cmd` parameter of the URL.

 ![](/images/CTF/h-c0n/2020/boot2root_4.png)